Meru143/tapestry-skills-for-claude-code/README.md

 A collection of productivity skills for [Claude Code](https://claude.com/claude-code) that help you work faster and learn better.

+**Tapestry weaves learning content into action.** Extract any content (YouTube, articles, PDFs) and automatically create implementation plans.

 ## Skills Included

+### 0. Tapestry (Master Skill) ⭐
+The unified workflow that orchestrates everything.
+Just say `tapestry <URL>` and it:
+1. Detects content type (YouTube, article, PDF)
+2. Extracts clean content
+3. Automatically creates a Ship-Learn-Next action plan

+**One command.
+Complete workflow.
+From learning to shipping.**

 ### 1. YouTube Transcript Downloader
 Download and clean YouTube video transcripts with automatic deduplication and readable formatting.